PHironaka/Miru-Blog/_posts/2016-06-04-nothing-beats-a-sunny-portlandia.markdown

 ---
-title: 2016 06 04 Nothing Beats A Sunny Portlandia
+title: Nothing Beats A Sunny Portlandia
+img: DSCF6938.JPG
 tags:
-- weekend trips
+- weekend adventures
+- miru
+author: Peter Hironaka
+dept: "#AF66F2"
+name: peter-hironaka
 ---

 Sunshine has a profound effect on people's moods and outlook on the world.
 As a resident of Venice for over 1 1/2 years, I've become spoiled by countless days of sunshine and perfect 75 degree weather.
 It's true, I'm soft.
 And anytime I venture outside my little bubble, like say this past weekend when I went to Portland, I'm reminded of the emotional and spiritual impact good weather can bring a community.
 Once the sun comes out in Portland, it's game over.
 There are few places in the world as beautiful as Portland is on a sunny day.
 And the best part: everyone is happy.